Chaoses-Ib/DirectoryOpus/Manual/evaluator/applicable_contexts/evaluator_groups.md

 Group "B" would be sorted before group "A" because its `order` value is lower.
 The `order` value can be any data type - e.g. if grouping by a date column, you could return `value` as the order to sort the groups in date order.

-(Opus 13.3.4 and above) You can also indicate whether groups should be expanded or collapsed by default, by including the `collapse` value in the returned collection.
+You can also indicate whether groups should be expanded or collapsed by default, by including the `collapse` value in the returned collection.
 For example:

     return [ name = "C"; order = 2; collapse = true; ];